solyarisoftware/prompter.vim/README.md

 ## Features

-- [x] **Use almost all alvailable LLMs**
+- [x] **Use almost all available LLMs**
-  Using liteLLM as a LLM abstarction layer, you can use a huge list of different LLM providers supported by LiteLLM.
+  Using LiteLLM as a LLM abstraction layer, you can use a huge list of different LLM providers supported by LiteLLM.
 - [x] **Instant LLM Completion**
   trigger LLM completions with a simple keystroke.
 - [x] **Run-time statistics**
   Measure completions in terms of latency, used tokens, throughput, etc.
-- [x] **Expolit all vim editor commodities (other plugins, etc.) **
+- [x] **Exploit all vim editor commodities (other plugins, etc.)**
-  Generate prompts whitin the editor and seamlessly save all your work to local files.
+  Generate prompts inside the editor and seamlessly save all your work to local files.
 - [x] **Completion Highlight**
   Support basic completions color highlight